david-drew/OpenVINO-Custom-Layers/README.2019.md

     ```
     <br><b>Using a Python Sample</b><br>

-    Prep: Install library and copy sample for ease of use.<br>
+    Prep: Install the OpenCV library and copy an appropriate sample to our home directory for ease of use.<br>
     ```
     sudo pip3 install opencv-python
     ```